pythonprofilers/memory_profiler/README.rst

 the code that has been profiled.

-TODO: alternatives to decoation (for example when you don't want to modify the file where your function).
+TODO: alternatives to decoration (for example when you don't want to modify the file where your function).

 =====